OldBeafantles/Discode/README.md

 ⚠️ **I don't work on this project on a regular basis but rather when I want to.
 Don't expect any precise date for these features / ideas to be released.** ⚠️

-- Gist support
+- Gist support.
-- More programming languages support (however, I would appreciate not to use several API for code evaluating)
+- More programming languages support (however, I would appreciate not to use several API for code evaluating).
-- Compilation / execution duration (wandbox's API doesn't give these info though...)
+- Compilation / execution duration (wandbox's API doesn't give these info though...).
-- Language reference research
+- Language reference research.
-- Beautify codes
+- Beautify codes.
-- Allow use of most common libraries (like boost for C++)
+- Allow use of most common libraries (like boost for C++).
-- Upload user request + result as a picture (currently working on it)
+- Upload user request + result as a picture (currently working on it).

 ## Todo

-- The `code` command must be refactored
+- The `code` command must be refactored.
-- Implement a security system to avoid being rate limited by the APIs
+- Implement a security system to avoid being rate limited by the APIs.

 ## Contributing